Weld family

-The Weld family may refer to an ancient English family, and to their possible relations in New England, an extended family of Boston Brahmin.
-An early record of a Weld holding public office, is of the High Sheriff of London in 1352, William.
+The Weld family is an ancient English family, and their possible relations in New England, an extended family of Boston Brahmins.
+An early record of a Weld holding public office is the High Sheriff of London in 1352, William.
 In the 16th and 17th centuries people called Weld and living in Cheshire began to travel and to settle in the environs of London, in Shropshire, in Suffolk and thence in the American Colonies, and in Dorset.
-While the Welds of England had adopted Protestantism, the exception were all three sons of Sir John Weld of Edmonton who married into elite recusant families thus reverting, with their descendants, to Roman Catholicism.
-The noted Catholic Weld lineage, unbroken till the new Millenium, is that of Lulworth Castle in Dorset.
+While most of the Welds of England had adopted Protestantism, the exception was all three sons of Sir John Weld of Edmonton, who married into elite recusant families, thus reverting, with their descendants, to Roman Catholicism.
+The noted Catholic Weld lineage, unbroken till the new millennium, is that of Lulworth Castle in Dorset.

 London Welds

 The Welds are an old gentry family which claims descent from Eadric the Wild and are related to other Weld branches in several parts of the United Kingdom, from Willey, Shropshire, and the Lulworth Estate, Dorset and still others in the Antipodes and in Massachusetts.
 A notable early Weld was William de Welde (or atte Welde), High Sheriff of London in 1352, whose progeny moved in and out of obscurity.

 In mid 16th century, a cadet line originating from John Weld of Eaton, Cheshire and his wife Joanna FitzHugh of Congleton Cheshire descends from his fourth and youngest son, Sir Humphrey Weld (died 1610).
 Weld settled in Holdwell, Hertfordshire and became a City of London merchant and a member of the Worshipful Company of Grocers.
 On 9 May 1598, he was elected an alderman of the City of London for Farringdon Within ward.
 He was Sheriff of London from 1599 to 1600.
 He was knighted on 26 July 1603.
 He transferred as alderman to Walbrook ward in 1604.
 In 1608, he was elected Lord Mayor of London.
 During his mayoralty the reconstruction of the Aldgate, one of the four principal gates of the City of London, was completed.
 Weld's name as Mayor appeared on the gate itself, and in connection with an engraving of the gate produced later.
 He was president of Christ's Hospital from 1609.
 Of his seven surviving children born by his first wife, Ann Wheler, two were sons.
 His second wife and widow was Dame Mary.